-In 2022, the NWSA plans to focus its environmental efforts on water and air quality and greenhouse gas reductions, with the bulk of that work on NWSA licensed properties.
-The NWSA plans to develop additional sustainability strategies to help shape future leasing strategies.
+In 2023, the NWSA plans to focus its environmental efforts on water and air quality and greenhouse gas reductions, with the bulk of that work on NWSA licensed properties.
+The NWSA plans to develop additional sustainability strategies to help shape future leasing strategies, green corridors, green fuels and explore green building initiatives.

 In addition, the NWSA has partnered with the Ports of Seattle and Tacoma along with other key industry, environmental, state and federal stakeholders to develop a large commercial vessel Quiet Sound program.
 This program will be managed by Maritime Blue and will study and promote ways to reduce noise impacts to Orca and other marine mammals in Washington State Waters.
-The Ports of Seattle, Tacoma and the NWSA have committed a total of \$100,000 in 2021 towards this effort to expedite the program's implementation.
+The Ports of Seattle, Tacoma and the NWSA have committed a total of \$100,000 in 2023 towards this effort to expedite the program's implementation.